 In Merrick County Court Wednesday Wolfe pleaded no contest to misdemeanor driving under the influence and to attempt of a class one misdemeanor.

 The county judge convicted Wolfe and sentenced him to six months probation and a $500 dollar fine for each crime.
 Wolfe must also avoid drugs and alcohol, be subject to testing, continue his current alcohol and drug counseling and attend at least four AA meetings in the next two months.

 The judge also attached a ten day jail sentence which may be reviewed or suspended based on Wolfe's conduct while on probation.

-In a Monday statement, Grand Island Public Schools said Wolfe contacted GIPS leadership Sunday, spoke to Shoemaker staff Monday afternoon and then released this message to Shoemaker families:
+In an August 12 statement, Grand Island Public Schools said Wolfe contacted GIPS leadership, spoke to Shoemaker staff and then released this message to Shoemaker families:

-"I want all Shoemaker families to know I feel terrible about how this reflects upon Shoemaker, Grand Island Public Schools, myself and my family," Wolfe said.
+"I want all Shoemaker families to know I feel terrible about how this reflects upon Shoemaker, Grand Island Public Schools, myself and my family," Wolfe said at the time.
 "While I am not at liberty to provide any more details, I do want everyone to know I will do whatever it takes to move forward professionally and personally to restore your trust."

 Wolfe has continued as principal at Shoemaker since the arrest.
 At the time of his arrest the district said they expected him to receive "his due process."
 A Grand Island Public Schools spokesperson told Local4 Wednesday that the district would take no disciplinary action.